sonocotta/tas5805m-driver-for-raspbian/README.md

 ### DSP initialization timing

-The driver initializes the DSP on the first PLAY/RESUME event rather than during probe.
-This is by design: the TAS5805M requires a stable I2S clock to be present for at least 5ms before DSP configuration can be applied.
-If settings are written before the clock is stable, they will be ignored by the device.
+The driver initializes the DSP when the PCM trigger START event fires, ensuring the I2S clock is already stable.
+In multi-codec setups (like the dual DAC configuration), the driver maintains a global list of all TAS5805M devices and triggers initialization for all of them simultaneously when playback starts.
+This ensures both primary and secondary DACs are configured correctly regardless of when audio playback begins.

 ### ALSA state restoration